AverageCakeSlice/Persona-5-Royal-Differences/Prologue_to_5-2.md

 * Baton pass bonuses now stack for each consecutive pass.
 * Performing a baton pass four times in a row will now allow the final party member to use a skill without consuming any SP or HP.
 * Enemies in each encounter seem to be much less homogenous than in the base game, possibly to encourage the player to take advantage of baton passes.
+* Savage enemies are a new variation of regular enemies that have to be damaged somewhat before the player can perform a Hold Up.
+* Disaster Shadows are a new type of enemy that will only counterattack if attacked by the player first.
+They can also occasionally perform follow-up attacks.
+Upon death, they will drop an item and explode, damaging any other shadows.
+The amount of collateral damage that they do is based on the amount of "overflow" damage that is done to them by the player when they die.
+If they die due to reflected damage or Despair, they will not explode or drop any items.

 ### Items & Equipment